Rudel, Lawrence L. Lipid Sciences Section, Department of Pathology, Wake Forest University School of Medicine, Winston-Salem, North Carolina.

 - Plasma lipoproteins and atherosclerosis

-A cyclic hydrocarbon alcohol commonly classified as a lipid because it is insoluble in water but soluble in a number of organic solvents.
-Cholesterol is the major sterol in vertebrate cells and the most common sterol of eukaryotes, but it is absent from most prokaryotes.
-In vertebrates, the highest concentration of cholesterol is in the myelin sheath that surrounds nerves and in the plasma membrane that surrounds all cells.
-Insects and most invertebrates cannot synthesize cholesterol; therefore, they rely on dietary cholesterol for use in their membranes and as a precursor of ecdysone, a molting hormone required during growth and development.
-See also: Ecdysone; Lipid
+A cyclic hydrocarbon alcohol commonly classified as a lipid because it is insoluble in water, but soluble in a number of organic solvents.
+Cholesterol (C27H46O) [Fig. 1] is the major sterol (steroid alcohol) produced by vertebrate cells and the most common sterol of eukaryotes, but it is absent from most prokaryotes.
+Insects and most invertebrates cannot synthesize cholesterol; therefore, they rely on dietary cholesterol for use in their membranes and as a precursor of ecdysone, which is a molting hormone required during growth and development.
+In vertebrates, the highest concentration of cholesterol occurs in the myelin sheath that surrounds nerves and in the plasma membrane that surrounds all cells.
+In addition to nerve tissue, cholesterol is particularly abundant in the liver, skin, and intestine.
+See also: Cell membrane; Ecdysone; Eukaryota; Intestine; Lipid; Liver; Nerve; Skin; Steroid

 The content above is only an excerpt.